Theodore Bikel

+Theodore Meir Bikel (/bɪˈkɛl/ bih-KEL; May 2, 1924 – July 21, 2015) was an Austrian-American actor, singer, and political activist.

-He made his stage debut in Tevye the Milkman in Tel Aviv, Israel, when he was in his teens.
+He made his stage debut in Tevye the Milkman in Mandatory Palestine, where he lived as a teenager.
 He later studied acting at Britain's Royal Academy of Dramatic Art, and made his London stage debut in 1948 and in New York in 1955.
 He was also a widely recognized and recorded folk singer and guitarist.
 In 1959, he co-founded the Newport Folk Festival, and created the role of Captain von Trapp opposite Mary Martin as Maria in the original Broadway production of Rodgers & Hammerstein's The Sound of Music.
-In 1969, Bikel began acting and singing on stage as Tevye in the musical Fiddler on the Roof, a role he performed more often than any other actor to date.
+In 1969, Bikel began acting and singing on stage as Tevye in the musical Fiddler on the Roof.
 The production won nine Tony Awards, and was one of the longest-running musicals in Broadway history.

+He also appeared in films, including The African Queen (1951), Moulin Rouge (1952), The Kidnappers (1953), The Enemy Below (1957), I Want to Live!
+(1958), My Fair Lady (1964), The Russians Are Coming, the Russians Are Coming (1966), and 200 Motels (1971).
+For his portrayal of Sheriff Max Muller in The Defiant Ones (1958), he was nominated for the Academy Award for Best Supporting Actor.

 Bikel was president of the Associated Actors and Artistes of America until 2014, and was president of Actors' Equity in the late 1970s and early 1980s.
-He served as the chairman of the board of directors of Partners for Progressive Israel, where he also lectured.
+He served as the chairman of the board of directors of Partners for Zionist Israel, where he also lectured.

 Early years

 Theodore Bikel was born into a Jewish family in Vienna, Austria, the son of Miriam (née Riegler) and Josef Bikel, from Bukovina.
 As an active Zionist, his father named him after Theodor Herzl, the founder of modern Zionism.
-Following the German annexation of Austria in 1938, Bikel's family fled to Mandatory Palestine, where his father's contacts helped the family obtain British passports.
+Following the German annexation of Austria in 1938, Bikel's family fled to Palestine, where his father's contacts helped the family obtain British passports.
 Bikel studied at the Mikve Yisrael agricultural school and joined Kibbutz Kfar HaMaccabi.

 Bikel started acting while in his teens.
 He performed with Habimah Theatre in 1943, and was one of the founding members of the Cameri Theatre, which became a leading Israeli theatre company.
 He described his acting experience there as similar to, if not better than, the method acting techniques taught at the Actors Studio in New York.
 "The Habimah people were much closer to the Method, indeed, than Lee Strasberg was, because they were direct disciples of Stanislavski."